octeth/octeth-mysql-backup-tool/README.md

 3. Save and exit the crontab editor.

+**Note**:

-**Note**: Ensure that the script paths are correct and that the user running the cron job has sufficient permissions to execute the script and access Docker.
+- Ensure that the script paths are correct.
+- The user running the cron job must have sufficient permissions to execute the script and access Docker.
+- Redirecting output to a log file (`>> /var/log/mysql_backup.log 2>&1`) helps in monitoring the backup process.

 ---